While these cover letters might not work in every situation, they all have standout features that are easily adapted to any cover letter.

 How to write the best cover letter

-- Start with a catchy first sentence that shows your passion for the work, a bit of research about the company, or some appropriate humor
+- Start with a strong opening: Open with a catchy first sentence that shows your passion for the work, a bit of research about the company, or some appropriate humor.

-- Include relevant hard numbers and examples that show you’re a perfect fit for the job
+- Quantify your achievements: Include examples of your accomplishments backed up by data that show you’re a perfect fit for the job.

 Using an AI cover letter generator can help you quickly create a winning cover letter that shows employers why you’re the right candidate for the job.